PSUmodeling/Cycles/docs/index.md

 Crop growth is represented with a generalizable framework such that a nearly limitless variety of agricultural crop species can be specified by the user.

 Cycles is written in C.
-A release for Windows users is provided, which can be run with an executable program in the Windows command prompt terminal.
+The release page contains compiled executables for different operating system.
 Text-based input files that specify the simulation control parameters, a soil profile description, crop descriptions, the sequence of management operations, and weather drive each user-defined simulation.
 An optional re-initialization file can be used to reset model variables to desired values as described in the re-initialization file.
 Outputs for various pools and fluxes in the agro-ecosystem are written to tab-delimited text files that can be opened by most spreadsheet programs.

-**Unix users**

-To get access to the C source code of Cycles, please contact [Dr. Armen Kemanian](mailto:kxa15@psu.edu).

-**Windows users**

-To get started running the model, download and decompress the latest `Cycles_win.zip` package from the [release page](https://github.com/PSUmodeling/Cycles/releases) to a working directory of your choice.
+To get started running the model, download the package based on your operating system from the [release page](https://github.com/PSUmodeling/Cycles/releases) under the "Assets" menu and decompress the package to a working directory of your choice.
+For Windows users, please use `Cycles_win_vXXX.zip`, Mac users `Cycles_macos_vXXX.zip`, and Unix users `Cycles_debian_vXXX.zip`.

 The input directory is where you store the various input files needed to drive each simulation.
 Each simulation needs a control file (\*.ctrl), an operation file (\*.operation), a soil profile description file (\*.soil), a crop description file (\*.crop), and a weather file (\*.weather).
 A re-initialization file (\*.reinit) is optional.
 Each simulation you run should have a uniquely-named control file, but it is possible to share a single operation file, soil description file, crop description file, or weather file across multiple simulations.

-Each of the input files is described in more detail below, but assuming that the input files are prepared and located in the ‘input’ directory, Cycles is launched as follows.
+Each of the input files is described in more detail below, but assuming that the input files are prepared and located in the `input` directory, Cycles is launched as follows.

 1. Navigate to the `Cycles` working directory.